Access to residences

 Please note that for fire safety and insurance purposes, the following items are not allowed in or around the area of any University residence.
 If they are found, they will always be removed by staff and can only be claimed back on departure.

-A number of residences staff are first aid trained and should you require help please contact your reception desk.
-If you are unable to reach a member of the Operations team please call security on 01786 467003
+A number of residence staff are first aid trained and should you require help please contact your reception desk.
+If you are unable to reach a member of the Operations team please call security on 01786 467003.
+For more information, see Accident/Injury.

 If you wish to bring any additional furniture or electrical goods into residences please contact us to request permission prior to arrival.